nginxinc/nginx-basics-workshops/lab2/readme.md

 ### NGINX static web content

 Now that you have a basic understanding of the NGINX binary, contexts, and configuration files, let's configure NGINX as a web server following HTTP standards.
-You will configure some HTML pages, and create NGINX configs to serve some content based on the URL in the HTTP request.
+You will configure some websites, URI paths, HTML pages, and create NGINX configs to correctly serve some content based on the Full URL in the HTTP request.

 ### NGINX Host based Routing